Pre school to Reception

 In April all parents are notified by the Local Authority Admissions department if their child has been allocated a place at Hartford Infant School.
 Parents are requested to contact the school to accept the place and check that we have the correct contact details.

-Meanwhile, Reception staff will visit your child in their pre-school setting in the summer term.
-This will enable them to talk to your child’s key worker and to see them in their present learning environment.
+Meanwhile, Reception staff will call your child’s pre-school setting in the summer term.
+This will enable them to talk to your child’s key worker and to find out more about them from their present learning environment.

 You will have the opportunity to inform us in writing of any information we would need to know prior to your child starting.
 This will help us to ensure they are settled for their new class.
-Please see your induction letter.
+Please see your induction pack coming through the post.

-In September your child will initially start school on a half-day basis.
+In September 2020 your child will initially start school on a half-day basis possibly from Monday 14th September.
 Although many of the children may be used to a longer day from their pre-school experiences, this half day session will ease them into the expectations of school life with 180 other children.
 It will enable the staff to get to know your child quickly, talk to them at length on an individual basis and show them how school works so that it is a positive experience all round.

-For further information and key dates see the Transition for New Starters on the panel to the left.
+For further information and key dates will be posted on the Transition for New Starters in Covid-19 times on the panel to the left shortly.

 Reception to Year 1 and Year 1 to Year 2